Table tennis. National tournament B. Simon Lambert leporte Dinan - Table tennis - ExBulletin

 National Tournament B.

-The second day had its little surprises with first of all one of the favourites, Martin Bourget (19, Plrin) losing, against the Dinannais Simon Lambert (class 19), in quarter of table L before winning the final of table K beating Baptiste Simon (14, Cleguer).
+The second day had its little surprises with first and foremost one of the favourites, Martin Bourget (19, Plrin) losing, against the Dinannais Simon Lambert (class 19), in quarter of table L before winning the final of table K by Baptiste Simon (14, Cléguer).

 I was regular